SamuraisEpic/vfio-gpu-passthrough/README.md

 ```

 ##### 1.2.2: Checking if IOMMU Groups are Valid
 So what you wanna do here, is run the script provided in the repo, or you can make the script yourself.
-If you wanna make the script yourself, i recommend placing it in a seperate `vfio` directory within your Home directory.
+If you wanna make the script yourself, i recommend placing it in a separate `vfio` directory within your Home directory.
 Assuming you've done that, paste this glob of code into it, and then run it.
 ```
 #!/bin/bash
 for d in /sys/kernel/iommu_groups/*/devices/*; do